 Serving the soup

-This soup is great with a side of crusty bread, or with (my personal favorite) some crispy croutons.
+This Split Pea and Ham Hock Soup is great with a side of crusty bread, or with (my personal favorite) some crispy croutons.
 These Air Fryer Croutons go great with the soup, and can be made out of any of your favorite breads!
 I love to use some Rye or Marble rye when making them to go along with Split Pea and Ham Soup.

 Storing and reheating the soup

 To store any leftover soup, cool it, and transfer to an airtight container.
-The soup can be stored in the refrigerator for up to 5 days.
+This Split Pea and Ham Hock Soup can be stored in the refrigerator for up to 5 days.
 When reheating, you may want to add a bit of water or chicken stock to loosen it up.
 I prefer to reheat my Split Pea and Ham Soup on the stovetop, and add liquid as needed.

 More great soup recipes

-If you like this Split Pea and Ham Soup, you'll love these hearty soups!
+If you like this Split Pea and Ham Soup Recipe (with smoked ham hock), you'll love these hearty soups, too!

 - Beef and Barley Soup